Agricultural Literacy Curriculum Matrix

-Preparation: Prior to class, review the Background Information, video clip, and PowerPoint slides (including the speaker notes) associated with the lesson.
-Read the Teacher's Guide: Getting Started document paying particular attention to page 2 where you will find the instructions for downloading the Sustainability Farming Game.
+Preparation: Prior to class, review the Background Information, video clip, and PowerPoint slides associated with the lesson.
+Watch the Getting Started with Journey 2050 video and if needed, refer to the Teacher's Guide: Getting Started document paying particular attention to page 2 where you will find the instructions for downloading the Sustainability Farming Game.

 Activity 1: Introduction to Sustainable Agriculture